In 2019, a group of researchers at Georgia State University conducted a revealing study.

 - Review your inbox in a different order

-The bottom line here is that we needn’t demolish the whole house to foster cognitive flexibility.
+The bottom line here is that we needn’t demolish the whole house to increase cognitive flexibility.
 Sometimes moving around the furniture is enough to help us think differently.

 #2: Seek out different people